 The dreaded passage 4: Becoming You and Teenagers

-Most good parenting advice firmly tells you that you are not your child’s friend, you are their parent, but sometimes this warning is hard to adhere to, as sometimes they can be really good company as they grow up.
-Being friendly with them also means you grow to appreciate qualities and traits about them that you enjoy.
-It's fascinating and even entertaining, and every now and again, they are such great fun to be with.
-We could have movie nights where we could choose something that was not pure torture (actually, in previous phases, I really enjoyed watching all the Disney movies again – well at least the first 100 times).
-We could do things that we all enjoyed and go to places that we all appreciated together, sometimes without anyone fighting.
+Most good parenting advice firmly tells you that you are not your child’s friend, you are their parent, but sometimes this warning is hard to adhere to.
+Being friendly with them also means you grow to see and appreciate the qualities and traits that emerge as they grow.
+It's fascinating and even entertaining, and every now and again, they can be great fun to be with.
 To begin with, I honestly believed that this ‘teenage thing’ was all a bit over-dramatised.
 I thought it wasn’t going to be so bad and I actually know people who had made it through their children’s teenage years and said it wasn’t so bad.
 They are still my friends but I have had to dig deep and breathe even more deeply when they told me how wonderful everything was and that their teenagers have been ‘no problem’.
 It feels like they are passing by in a boat while I shift between crawl, breaststroke and doggy paddle to keep my head above the water.

-It is clear that I am not one of those parents who managed to stay on the lilo with a G&T in the one hand and a good book in the other.
-No, I think I downed all the gin at the first sign of trouble and still have the hangover, and may even have enough material to write my own book.
+It is clear that I am not one of those parents who managed to stay on the lilo with a G&T in the one hand and a good book in the other in this phase.
+No, I think I downed all the gin at the first sign of trouble and still have the hangover.
 This probably had as much to do with the hormonal changes that come with puberty as it did with the hormonal changes that come with menopause.
 I was an equal hormonal match for my teens.
-We are also all naturally sensitive beings (never oversensitive, I don’t believe that there is such a thing and saying that there is invalidates real responses) and being sensitive means that I feel my feelings, but given that my teens carry bits of my soul with them, I also feel theirs and let us all have a bad day…
+We are also all naturally sensitive beings and let us all have a bad day…

 Well, passage 4 is an actual minefield and I think it is particularly problematic that it is sometimes preceded by a period of calm.
 I was taken off guard and did not have time to prepare for the storm.
 Yes, I am sure you can get through with no storms, no leaks and not stepping on an actual mine, but seriously, what are the chances?
-Up until this point, I had secretly considered myself to be a ‘Good Mom’, mostly because I am so very in love with my children and think they have the most wonderful friends and yes, they are with me in the centre of my world.
-They have not just fitted into my life and lived by my rules as I had intended they would.
-No, they dramatically changed my life and I have not heeded people who tell me that they shouldn’t.
+Up until this point, I had secretly considered myself to be a ‘Good Mom’.
+I am so very in love with my children and they are with me in the centre of my world.
+They did not just fit into my life and live by my rules as I had intended they would.
+No, they dramatically changed my life and I no longer heed people who tell me that they shouldn’t.
 They have.
 It is a bit like an extreme sport though, and even if you are a great paddler, you can fall out of the raft as you hit the next rapid.
 At this point, I removed the word ‘good’ from my unwritten business card.

-I have a friend whose children are older than mine who would happily tell me “little children, little problems, big children, big problems”.
-Gosh this annoyed me, as I was deep in the ‘little children’ phase when she said this and felt every inch of it.
-I am not sure whether the problems are in fact bigger, I just think my skill set didn’t change quickly enough.
+I have a friend whose children are older than mine who would knowingly tell me “little children, little problems, big children, big problems”.
+I am not sure whether the problems are bigger or just very different, I just think my skill set didn’t change quickly enough.
 I didn’t realise that I was going to have to develop new skills at all.
-Wow, I was so not equipped, as I had been lulled into the idea that I had ‘got this’.
-I sometimes think that it has been harder dealing with my own growing pains through this period than with my teenagers!
+Wow, I was so not equipped, as I honestly thought I had ‘got this’.
+I sometimes think that it has been harder dealing with my own growing pains through this period than with my teens!

-Here is their social life journey as an example: at what point does it change from us having to organise all their playdates to them organising evening ‘get togethers’ which end at 8, then 9 then 10 then 11 etc (unless they were at our house in which case they didn’t seem to end).
+At what point does it change from us having to organise all their playdates to them organising evening ‘get togethers’ which end at 8, then 9 then 10 then 11 etc (unless they were at our house in which case they didn’t seem to end).
 ‘Organising’ is relative as there always seems to be confusion as to who needs to be where, when and who is fetching and/or dropping.
-I think it is the not knowing which way it is going to blow that I find the hardest.
-“Don’t get frustrated Mom, I’m trying”.
-Well, I have chewed off my tongue on more than one occasion.
-Actually, I think I chew it off on every occasion.
+I think it is the not knowing which way it is going to blow that I found the hardest.

-As well as this, my children had a pathological hatred for alcohol, I thought.
+Before they hit their teens, my children had a pathological hatred for alcohol, I thought.
 However, it is safe to say, they recovered from that.
-So now the challenge becomes navigating how I move from a very firm standpoint of “ABSOLUTELY NO ALCOHOL BEFORE YOU TURN 18” to, “if you are going to drink, have a drink with me so you know how it will affect you”, to coming to terms with the fact that it is not actually in my hands unless I don’t let them out or send them with a chaperone.
+So now the challenge becomes navigating how I move from a very firm standpoint of “ABSOLUTELY NO ALCOHOL BEFORE YOU TURN 18” to, “if you are going to drink, have a drink with me so you know how it will affect you”, to coming to terms with the fact that my sense of being in control was an illusion.
 It feels like a very fine line between being irresponsible and not being in denial.
 I have a person living with me that I am responsible for AND who is now also (ir)responsible for themselves.
 How do we make that transition with less trauma for both of us?
 Fuck, it is hard.

 How do you deal with the fact that your child is not invited to parties because they don’t drink or is the one who has the reputation for being the supplier?
 And how do you deal with finding out that they have the reputation for being the supplier because they are the supplier?
 I have seen more innocent girls than mine skipping into a bottle shop.
 It would be easier to stay in denial because then you are certain your child is part of the 1% or 5% or 50% who remains pure and that you have done a great job raising them.
-While some people can be happy in their certainty, for me, this feels like no man’s land.
-In truth, it is hard to work out if I was more worried about knowing that my child was consuming alcohol or dealing with the fear of judgement from parents who may have managed to circumnavigate this obstacle, or at least still thought they had.
+While some people can be happy in their certainty, I personally have no idea what certainty feels like.
+In truth, it is hard to work out if I was more worried about knowing that my child was consuming alcohol or dealing with the fear of judgement from parents who may have (or believed they had) managed to circumnavigate this obstacle, or at least still thought they had.

 Then, the memories of my own adolescence start coming back to me, such as my best friend losing her virginity at 14.
 When looking at my own 14 year old, my word but that is young.
 Please no. How do we get them to realise that there is plenty of time?
 I was out partying and having the odd cigarette at 16 (or maybe 15) … did my parents know?
 Of course they did, but I thought I was ‘cleverer’ than them and that I had them well and truly fooled, only to find out 20 years later that they were fully aware of those sneaky little puffs I had in my bedroom late at night.
 Of course they were, how can you miss that smell?